binusgdc/VCPA/README.md

-# 0x69420af
+# VCPA

-`0x69420af` is a Discord bot that records voice call participants' attendance.
+`VCPA` is a Discord bot that records voice call participants' attendance.

 # Development Setup